BoxCatGarden/proc_macro_api/proc_macro_api_tests/README.md

 * `test_normal` is provided for exhaustiveness, and the tests in it are not optional.
 * `test_comp_err_*` will cause a compiling error.
-It is used for testing the error detecting and the error message, manually.
+It is used for testing the error detecting and the error messages, manually.
-* `test_err_*` will be compiled successfully, but the doc-tests in it will always fail to be compiled.
-It is used for testing the error detecting and the error message, manually.
+* `test_err_*` will be compiled successfully, but specific doc-tests in it will always fail to be compiled.
+It is used for testing the error detecting and the error messages, manually.

 See *Cargo.toml* for the list of the test-option features.

 # Combination of test-options

-Some test-option features can be enabled together.
+Compatible test-option features can be enabled together.
-Incompatible test-options will cause a compiling error.
+Incompatible test-option features will cause a compiling error.

 A `test_comp_err_*` feature should not be enabled together with other test-option features.